telerik/teststudio-docs/docs/prerequisites/configure-your-browser/chrome-for-testing.md

 3. Download the zip file by pasting the URL in the browser and note the download folder.
 4. Open a File Explorer and browse to `Program Files` or `Program Files x86` depending on the OS in use.
-5. Create the following folder: Google\Chrome for Testing\Application
+5. Create the following folder under the selected `Program Files` one: `\Google\Chrome for Testing\Application`.
-6. Copy the downloaded zip file to this folder and extract it in this folder.
+6. Copy the downloaded zip file with the installation and extract it in the newly created folder.
-7. Run the `setup.exe` in that same folder.
+7. Run the `setup.exe` in that same folder `\Google\Chrome for Testing\Application`.

+>__Note__
+> <br>
+> Chrome for Testing doesn't update automatically.
+When you need a new version of the browser, use the same procedure to upgrade the Chrome for Testing.

-## Setup Test Studio to use Chrome for Testing
+## Setup Test Studio to Use Chrome for Testing

 Once the Chrome for Testing setup is complete Test Studio starts using it automatically and no further adjustment is needed.

+## Switch Back to Using Standard Chrome Installation

+You can switch back to using Test Studio with the standard Chrome installation at any time by __deleting the folder `\Google\Chrome for Testing\Application`__ from the respective `Program Files` one selected for the setup.

 <script>
 window.addEventListener('DOMContentLoaded', function () {